paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-7a-promotion-of-social-and-economic-welfare.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsec. (f), is act Aug.
 27, 1935, ch.
 748, 49 Stat.
-891, as amended, which is classified generally to section 305 et seq. of this title.
+891, which is classified generally to section 305 et seq. of this title.
 For complete classification of this Act to the Code, see Tables.

 #### Prior Provisions
 A prior section, act Aug.
 27, 1935, ch.
 748, § 6, 49 Stat.
 893, related to offering for sale without trade mark goods as Indian goods, prior to repeal by acts June 25, 1948, ch.
 645, § 21, 62 Stat.
 862; June 25, 1948, ch.
 646, § 39, 62 Stat.
 992, effective Sept.
 1, 1948.
 See [section 1159 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1159&num=0&edition=prelim), Crimes and Criminal Procedure.